-My neighbour’s trees and hedges are overhanging into my garden and they refuse to cut them.
+My neighbour has overhanging trees and hedges that extend into my garden and they refuse to cut them.
 I would like to prune the branches myself as they are obstructing my view.
 Can I legally do this without securing my neighbours permission?
 May I dispose of the cuttings or should I give them back to my neighbour?

 Unfortunately, trees and hedges often cause much friction between neighbours.
 Ideally, the best way to resolve any issue you may have with overhanging trees would be to speak directly with your neighbour.
 A friendly discussion may result in an amicable arrangement to everyone’s satisfaction.